-At the end of the workshop exploring creative techniques and sharing a life changing experience with my new family, it made me think about the process of creativity.
+At the end of the workshop exploring creative techniques, it made me think about the process of creativity.
 Something I actually think about quite a bit.
 Why is it so hard to break through the barriers of creative block?
 Could I be doing this to myself?
-In my ongoing series of the artistic process, I’d like to share with you an article about breaking through developed habits that crush creativity.
+In my ongoing series of the artistic process, I’d like to share an article (with permission) by Dean Rieck about breaking through the developed habits that crush creativity.

 8 Bad Habits that Crush Your Creativity and Stifle Your Success

 “The brain is a wonderful organ.
 It starts the moment you get up and doesn’t stop until you get into the office.” — Robert Frost